crudspa/crudspa/doc/Concepts/Security.md

 * enforce permission checks at the application boundary
 * keep the final row-level rule close to the data
 * treat denied access as security-relevant even when it's expected
+* test public reads separately from authenticated mutations
+* provide an explicit session-license resolver when licensed content is enabled

 ## Tradeoffs